Defend free speech and individual liberty online.

 Epic Games CEO Tim Sweeney criticizes Twitter’s practice of revoking verification badges as punishment

-If you're tired of censorship, cancel culture, and the erosion of privacy and civil liberties subscribe to Reclaim The Net.
+If you’re tired of censorship and surveillance, subscribe to Reclaim The Net.

-Epic Games CEO Tim Sweeney has taken to to share his thoughts on Twitter's verification program, suggesting that he's not interested in being verified until Twitter opens it fully to everyone.
+Epic Games CEO Tim Sweeney has taken to Twitter to share his thoughts on Twitter’s verification program, suggesting that he’s not interested in being verified until Twitter opens it fully to everyone.

 A user on Twitter tweeted, “Hey @jack Can you get @TimSweeneyEpic the CEOCreator of @EpicGames verified?
 Seems weird no blue check mark here @FortniteGame @UnrealEngine” with the attempt to let Twitter know that the Epic Games CEO was yet to be verified on Twitter.